joeymalvinni/ictf2024writeups/web/Boing/README.md

 <br>

-The interesting part of this metadata file is that the filename at the bottom of the metadata is used to symlink files from the `/tmp` directory to the `./static` directory in the project directory:
+The filename in this metadata is important, because it's used when symlinking the image and metadata from the `/tmp` directory to the `./static` directory:

 ```py
 @app.route('/process', methods=['GET', 'POST'])